A. Vectors and vector arithmetic

 Figure A.10 – A vector can be multiplied by any scalar quantity.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

-Because it is possible to multiply a vector by a negative scalar value, subtraction can be considered to be simply addition performed after scalar multiplication.
+Because it is possible to multiply a vector by a negative scalar value, we can think of subtraction as addition performed after scalar multiplication.
 In other words,

 $$\vec{a} - \vec{b} = \vec{a} + (-1)\vec{b}.$$